morris-frank/morris-frank.com/content/tutorial_posts/comic_panels/index.md

 ### Thresholding

 Time to go to binary.
 For this use [Otsu's method](https://en.wikipedia.org/wiki/Otsu%27s_method) for thresholding.
-Looks already good, but we want to fille the white patterns in the panels as good as possible to make the contour detection easier.
+Looks already good, but we want to fille the white patterns in the panels as well as possible to make the contour detection easier.

 ```py
 _, img = cv.threshold(img, 0, 255, cv.THRESH_BINARY + cv.THRESH_OTSU)